 Elevation: 10,380 ft

-Ray Brooks provided the following trip report.
+Ray Brooks provided the following trip report

 The fire lookout question?

 Rick Baugher has a short but interesting write-up on the subject of Idaho fire lookouts on the Idaho A Climbing Guide website.
 He notes there were 36 lookouts above 9,000 feet.
-Big Windy Peak has a huge summit plateau, but just south of the north-most high-point I found what appears to be the remains of an early 1900’s tent cabin.
+Big Windy Peak has a huge summit plateau, but just south of the north-most high-point I found what appears to be the remains of an early 1900s tent cabin.
 There is also a fallen telephone pole with missing insulators.
-A very well defined trail leads a few feet to the summit.
+A very well-defined trail leads a few feet to the summit.
 No mines are closely adjacent.
 Several old telephone poles are still standing in the upper Squaw Creek drainage that goes down to Little Lost River.

-Anyone have an opinion?
+Does anyone have an opinion?